Self-identifying codes in direct products of complete graphs with paths and cycles: Acknowledgment

-\acknowledgements The authors sincerely thank the anonymous referees for their meticulous review and insightful suggestions, which significantly enhanced the rigor and clarity of this work.
-Also,the last author acknowledges support from the Zhejiang Provincial Natural Science Foundation of China (Grant No. LQ24A010014) for foundational research in discrete mathematics.
+The authors thank the anonymous referees for their insightful suggestions, which improved the quality of this work.
+This research was supported by the Zhejiang Provincial Natural Science Foundation of China (Grant No. LQ24A010014) and the Zhejiang Provincial College Students’ Science and Technology Innovation Activity Plan (Xinmiao Talent Program) (Grant Nos.
+2023R451014, 2024R429A011).